On the Advice Complexity of Online Unit Clustering: Lower bounds

 in an arbitrary order.
-At first consider the case $m=1$.
-There are $2^d$ request sequences and each sequence consists of at least $1+d$ and at most $1+3d$ request points.
-If we consider a projection of a request sequence to an arbitrary dimension then the image is essentially $I_0$ or $I_0$.
-Therefore if algorithm $\A$ serves optimally all of them then it needs different advice words for each pair of them by Proposition~\ref{differ}.
+Now consider the case $m=1$.
+If we consider a projection of a request sequence to an arbitrary dimension, then the image is essentially $I_0$ or $I_1$.
+Therefore, if algorithm $\A$ serves all of them optimally, then it needs different advice words for each pair of them by Proposition~\ref{differ}.

-If $m>1$ then the point set of an input can be divided into blocks such that the distance of any two blocks is greater than 1, moreover the request set of each block is essentially the set of the points of one of the request sequences of case $m=1$.
-Therefore if algorithm $\A$ serves optimally all of them then it needs different advice words for each pair of them by Proposition~\ref{differ}.
+If $m>1$, then the point set of an input can be partitioned into blocks such that the distance between any two blocks is greater than 1, and the request set of each block is essentially the set of points of one of the request sequences of case $m=1$.
+Therefore, if algorithm $\A$ serves all of them optimally, then it needs different advice words for each pair of them by Proposition~\ref{differ}.

-There are $2^{md}$ request sequences.
-Recall that none of these advice words can be a prefix of another one, therefore at least one of the advice words read by an optimally serving online algorithm has length at least $md$.
-The length of each request sequence is at most $(1+3d)m$, therefore the statement follows. \end{proof}